ansys/pyansys-dev-guide/README.rst

 At this point, the only two ways within MAPDL to access the nodes and connectivity of the mesh are to either print it using the ``NLIST`` command or by writing to disk via CDWRITE.
-Both methods are remakably inefficient and they would require serializing the data to ASCII on the server, transfering it, and then deserialzing it within Python and converting it to an array.
+Both methods are remarkably inefficient and they would require serializing the data to ASCII on the server, transferring it, and then deserializing it within Python and converting it to an array.
 For example:

 .. code:: python